Astig-1982/The-Exoplanet-Project/README.md

 * As a user, I would like to be able to find out what's the app about and how to use its features.
 * As a user, I would like to have a clear and clean display of the items (exoplanets).
-* As a user, I would like a navbar that it's always available on all section, for me to easily navigate at any point at the app from eveywhere.
+* As a user, I would like a navbar that it's always available on all section, for me to easily navigate at any section of the app from everywhere.
-* As a user, I would like clear action buttons on every section.
+* As a user, I would like clean and visible action buttons at every section.
 * As a user, I would like my own section (list) where I am able to store my items (exoplanets).
-* As a user, I would like to possibility to remove at any point any item I wish from my list.
+* As a user, I would like the possibility to remove at any point any item I wish from my list.
-* As a user, I would like a flexible app that would allow me to add any item that I want to my list.
+* As a user, I would like an intuitive and easy way to add items to my list.
-* As a user, I would like an intuitive and easy to complete section to add my items.
+* As a user, I am expecting guidance where necessary; especially working with exoplanets and precise data about them, that might require some research on where the specific data can be found.
-* As a user, I am expecting guidance where necessary, especially working with exoplanets and precise data about them, that might require some research on interenet on where it can be found.
+* As a user, I would like to be notified (via clear messages displayed on the screen) when some specific action cannot be performed and the reasons why.
-* As a user, I would likt to be able to sort my items depending on some of its most important properties.
+* As a user, I would like to be able to sort my items depending on some of its most important properties.
 * As a user, I am looking for an app that will also keep me on some level entertained while I'm using it.

 ### App Owners Goals